Skip to main content

 Will car prices go up due to tariffs?

-We're still in the early days of these rulings, but automakers are already taking various paths as they try to figure things out in these uncertain times.
+We're still in the early days of these actions, but automakers are already taking various paths as they try to figure things out in these uncertain times.
 Some overseas car companies are temporarily halting shipments to the U.S. A few have already raised prices on some models.
 Others are reducing production and shuttering and consolidating plants.

 To help make sense of the confusion, we’ve put our foot to the floor to put together an early look at the initial tariff responses of automakers selling cars in the U.S.